 - You can substitute wild duck for the geese in this recipe.

-- Serve with a scoop of rice and a side of potato salad or baked sweet potatoes.
+- Serve with a scoop of white rice and a potato salad or baked sweet potato.

 - Prep Time: 300 minutes